ehunten/DrinkMe/README.md

 FIRST, clone the repository - git clone https://github.com/ehunten/DrinkMe.git

-Switch to the branch you want to work on - git checkout -b branchname (i. e. git checkout -b dom1 or git checkout -b hannah1)
+Switch to the branch you want to work on - git checkout branchname (i. e. git checkout -b dom1 or git checkout -b hannah1)

 Do your work in eclipse